 - Migrate legacy numbering if you have gaps or overlapping series.

-- Train staff on allowed flows for voids, rectificativas (corrective invoices), and re-issues.
+- Train staff on allowed flows for voids, rectificativas, and re-issues.

 - Document incident handling, backups, and audit exports.